-If you or a loved one has been diagnosed with multiple sclerosis (MS), you may feel fear or uncertainty.
-Understanding the typical progression of the disease and learning what to expect can help you gain a sense of control and make better decisions.
+Understanding the typical progression of multiple sclerosis (MS) and learning what to expect can help you gain a sense of control and make better decisions.

 The first stage to consider occurs before your doctor has made a diagnosis of MS. In this initial stage, you may have symptoms that you’re concerned about.
 Perhaps MS runs in your family, and you’re worried about your likelihood of developing the disease.
 Maybe you’ve previously experienced symptoms that your doctor has told you might be indicative of MS.

 Common symptoms include:

 - numbness and tingling

 Additionally, genetic and environmental factors are thought to play a role in who gets MS.